Istanbul University Faculty of Economics: History

 During the establishment phase of the Faculty of Economics at Istanbul University, the institution became a refuge for notable European scholars escaping Nazi persecution.
 These scholars included Ord.
 Prof. Umberto Ricci, Ord.
 Prof. Joseph Dobretsberger, Ord.
 Prof. Wilhelm Röpke, Ord.
 Prof. Fritz Neumark, Ord.
 Prof. Alexander Rüstow, Ord.
 Prof. Alfred Isaac and Ord.
 Prof. Gerhard Kessler.
 Their contributions were instrumental in shaping the academic and intellectual landscape of the faculty.

 The Faculty of Economics at Istanbul University commenced its educational programs on March 4, 1937, with an initial enrollment of 118 students.
 The first cohort of graduates completed their studies at the end of the 1939-1940 academic year.
 Among these graduates, Adnan Altay Özbek was distinguished as the first male graduate, receiving diploma number 1, and Fatma Zehra Bereket was the first female graduate, receiving diploma number 2.
 Three years after celebrating its initial graduates, the Faculty of Economics Alumni Association was established on March 1, 1943, to foster connections among its alumni.
 Later, the Istanbul University Faculty of Economics Alumni and Members Foundation, commonly known as the Economics Foundation, was established on November 13, 1986.
-Notably, Abdullah Gül, the 11th president of Türkiye, is an alumnus of the IU Faculty of Economics.
+Notably, Abdullah Gül, the 11th president of Turkey, is an alumnus of the IU Faculty of Economics.